 Bicycle: ... is only possible with mountain bikes on side roads, some dare to undergo such Tortures.
 Indonesians are beginning to discover mountain biking as a sport.

 Birdwatchers: ... will find interesting observation places also outside the known areas.
 In the main street of Waibakul (Jalan Raja Wairasa) there is an information center of "Burung Indonesia".

 Cave Carvers: Anywhere in Sumba there are limestone caves.
 Most are unexplored.
 Only those which are easily accessible are used by locals.
 Near Lombu are caves where early humans lived.
 Caves near Kodi often contain drinking water.
 There are water-solar projects through which this water is conducted to villages.

 My personal experience is that it does not depend on the name of an organization, with which you do a tour, but on the experience of your guide.
-Sumba is small, everyone knows someone who has special information, where something is just going on.
+Guides from Sumba know more than alleged professionals from the rest of Indonesia.
 Take your guides or your drivers in duty, say what you want to see, otherwise they show you what the mainstream tourist always gets to see.
 To accompany tourists is a job that brings a lot of money but also many opportunities for both sides.

 Andreas lives in Waingapu.
 He is guide since 25 years and speaks good English – as well as several Sumba languages.
 He guides you mainly to east Sumba.
 Phone: 085238379579

 Anselmus lives in Waitabula.
 He is English teacher.
 He leads you competently through West Sumba.
 Students are always happy when he's gone again ...
 Phone: 081337064256